Friday, May 1, 2026

 cdr master plan

 Governments have a pivotal role to play.
 This includes providing financial incentives such as carbon pricing and other regulatory frameworks.
 Government involvement is crucial because scaling these technologies will reduce their cost and facilitate deployment.
 Governments also have a role to play in disseminating the science that allows the wider public to appreciate the need for these technologies.
-With government support, businesses and investors will flock to CDR as a multi-trillion-dollar opportunity.
+With government support, businesses and investors will flock to CRP as a multi-trillion-dollar opportunity.

-Natural climate solutions (NCS) are an indispensable part of any serious CDR effort.
+Natural climate solutions (NCS) are an indispensable part of any serious CRP effort.
 Geological carbon sequestration may be the most cost-effective and enduring approach to storing carbon.
-There are many NCS approaches that can be characterized as winning strategies.
-Direct air carbon capture and sequestration (DACCS) is also a critical part of a diversified CDR portfolio.
-The portability and scalability of DACCS technology put it at the center of our hopes to keep temperatures from surpassing the upper threshold limits.
+Many NCS approaches can be characterized as winning carbon capture strategies, however, they are prone to carbon losses from events such as wildfires, drought, marine heat waves, and insect infestations.
+Direct air carbon capture and sequestration (DACCS) is also a critical part of a diversified carbon dioxide removal (CDR) portfolio.
+The portability and scalability of DACCS technologies are at the center of our hopes to keep temperatures from surpassing the upper threshold limits.
+Even if we stop emitting more carbon, we will still need to siphon it out of the ambient air to capture residual emissions from hard-to-abate industries.
 Without DACCS we will almost certainly surpass these limits.
-DACCS is not a panacea but it is all but inevitable that there will come a time when the world understands that we need to deploy this technology around the globe.
+DACCS is not a panacea but it is all but inevitable that there will come a time when the world understands that we need to massively deploy this technology around the globe.

 We need to start developing overarching strategies and frameworks.
 Such technology portfolios will require situationally relevant publicly available data that includes NCS, DACCS, CCU, and CCS.
-To rapidly deploy a wide range of CDR technologies we need to develop a better understanding of their potential benefits and their respective environmental demands.
+To rapidly deploy a wide range of carbon technologies we need to develop a better understanding of their potential benefits and their respective environmental demands.
 Most importantly we will need to assess their interrelated effects, specifically how these technologies can be co-deployed for maximum effect without interfering with each other’s operational optimization.

 Carbon capture research has benefited from the fossil fuel industry.
 While these partnerships have advanced our understanding of technological approaches to reducing source emissions, they should in no way be interpreted as a justification for the continued exploitation and burning of fossil fuels.
 There is no hope of keeping temperatures within the upper threshold limits without eradicating fossil fuel use.